URL path: Index page // Cadmium (Cd)

 More information on Cadmium toxicity

-Cadmium concentration has been found to be 2-3 times higher in eye lenses with cataracts than in eye lenses without cataract of the same age.
-This is probably because cadmium displaces zinc from the active sites of the enzymes by binding it to sulfhydryl groups, thereby deactivating protective enzymes that remove free radicals and possible other protective/repairing mechanisms.
+Cadmium concentration is 2-3 times higher in eye lenses with cataracts than in eye lenses without cataracts of the same age.
+This is probably because cadmium displaces zinc from the active sites of the enzymes by binding it to sulfhydryl groups, thereby deactivating protective enzymes that remove free radicals and possibly other protective/repairing mechanisms.

-Heavy metals, such as Cadmium, Mercury, Gold, and Lead are known to be nephrotoxic at high concentrations.
+Heavy metals, such as Cadmium, Mercury, Gold, and Lead, are known to be nephrotoxic at high concentrations.
 Cadmium is of particular concern because of its extended duration in the kidneys.
-Therefore, in addition to urine levels testing to document Cadmium toxicity, biomarkers of renal function should also be evaluated.
+Therefore, in addition to urine level testing to document Cadmium toxicity, biomarkers of renal function should also be evaluated.
 Early markers of kidney damage due to Cadmium include laboratory evaluation of proteinuria, glucosuria, aminoaciduria, hypercalciuria, and polyuria.
 A sensitive marker for advanced renal tubular damage due to Cadmium is the low molecular weight beta-2-microglobulin protein in the urine.
-Cadmium has also been shown to significantly increase the incidence of kidney stones.
+Cadmium has also been shown to increase the incidence of kidney stones significantly.

 The chelating agent Ca-EDTA has been used intravenously for many years as a therapeutic agent of choice for patients with high levels of Lead in the blood.
-This factor is also effective in increasing the urinary excretion of Iron, Copper, Nickel, Cadmium, and Manganese.
-However, Ca-EDTA also has a high affinity for Zinc and if not used properly, it can cause Zinc deficiency.
+This factor also effectively increases the urinary excretion of Iron, Copper, Nickel, Cadmium, and Manganese.
+However, Ca-EDTA also has a high affinity for Zinc; if not used properly, it can cause Zinc deficiency.

 Several toxic minerals, including Mercury, Lead, Thallium, and Cadmium, are normally or partially excreted in the bile.
-Therefore, under certain conditions, analysis of feces for metals, without the use of chelating agents (challenge), may provide at least qualitative information on the rate of bile excretion of metals by the body.
+Therefore, under certain conditions, analyzing feces for metals without chelating agents (challenge) may provide at least qualitative information on the rate of bile excretion of metals by the body.
 However, contaminated foods are an important source of exposure to heavy metals, and metals not absorbed by the gastrointestinal tract can contribute a significant proportion to the total amount of metals measured in the fecal sample.

-One category of toxic chemicals that can cause serious damage to health and that can mimic other disorders, especially in children, are heavy metals.
-Lead, Mercury, Arsenic, Aluminum, and Cadmium are well documented examples.
+One category of toxic chemicals that can cause severe damage to health and that can mimic other disorders, especially in children, is heavy metals.
+Lead, Mercury, Arsenic, Aluminum, and Cadmium are well-documented examples.
 Long-term exposure to these metals often results in accumulation in specific organs, thereby impairing the normal functioning of the organ.
-Also, many toxins are now known to exert their toxic activity at levels far below what was originally supposed.
-For example, Cadmium has been shown to be able to mimic the effect of estrogen on tissues at extremely low levels (0.00001 ppb - parts per billion).
+Also, many toxins are now known to exert toxic activity at levels far below what was initially supposed.
+For example, Cadmium can mimic the effect of estrogen on tissues at deficient levels (0.00001 ppb - parts per billion).

-Toxic metals act as "chemical antagonists" with trace minerals that are chemically and physically similar (eg Cadmium competes with Zinc, Lead competes with Calcium, Mercury competes with Selenium).
-This phenomenon can lead to high rates of loss of the competing trace minerals, or alternatively, the inhibition (or over-activation) of trace element-dependent physiological systems, such as enzymes.
+Toxic metals act as "chemical antagonists" with trace minerals that are chemically and physically similar (e.g., Cadmium competes with Zinc, Lead competes with Calcium, and Mercury competes with Selenium).
+This phenomenon can lead to high rates of loss of the competing trace minerals or the inhibition (or over-activation) of trace element-dependent physiological systems, such as enzymes.

-One of the most important detoxification systems in all types of organisms, from bacteria to humans, depends on the production of a family of four different proteins known as metallothionein (MT).
-Metallothioneins are extremely unusual proteins that consist of about 30% cysteine and are responsible for the storage, transport, and removal of intracellular metal ions.
+One of the most essential detoxification systems in all organisms, from bacteria to humans, depends on producing a family of four proteins known as metallothionein (MT).
+Metallothioneins are extremely unusual proteins comprising about 30% cysteine and are responsible for storing, transporting, and removing intracellular metal ions.
 The primary role of metallothionein in the absence of toxic metals is the transport and short-term storage of Zinc and Copper.
-Metallothioneins are known to effectively bind many toxic metals (particularly Cadmium and Mercury) and act as transporters of the toxic metal to the liver or kidneys, where it is completed by its coupling to glutathione and subsequent secretion of the metal.
-As metallothioneins form high-affinity complexes with several metals, they can prevent toxic heavy metals from reacting with other biomolecules or acting as catalysts, thereby weakening their toxicity.
+Metallothioneins are known to effectively bind many toxic metals (particularly Cadmium and Mercury) and act as transporters of the toxic metal to the liver or kidneys, completed by its coupling to glutathione and subsequent metal secretion.
+Metallothioneins form high-affinity complexes with several metals; they can prevent toxic heavy metals from reacting with other biomolecules or acting as catalysts, weakening their toxicity.

-Dietary adequacy has a significant effect on the absorption, retention, toxicity, and excretion of toxic metals.
+Dietary adequacy significantly affects the absorption, retention, toxicity, and excretion of toxic metals.
 Lead and Cadmium absorption is increased in situations of Iron or Calcium deficiency.
 In addition, Iron deficiency is one of the many factors that lead to increased intestinal permeability.

 Exposure of the body to heavy metals (Lead, Mercury, Cadmium, Arsenic, Nickel, and Aluminum), as well as to solvents (formaldehyde, toluene, benzene), pesticides, and herbicides, may result in the accumulation of these molecules.
 As a result, several psychological and neurological symptoms can occur: